Opinion guest column

 95

-Kylie over 12 years ago
+Kylie almost 13 years ago

 I respect that Brandon put himself out there on such a challenging issue, and don't think we should be personally attacking him.
 Although white males have many privileges (that they often will not acknowledge) that URMs do not, I think civil discourse is still warranted on how to make affirmative action more just and effective.
 It is reasonable to consider basing affirmative action on socioeconomic status, as previous posters have suggested, rather than race or gender, as this would still allow the targeting and inclusion of URMs (who make up a significant of the lower socioec0nomic classes anyway) without stigma (as comment 88 alluded to).
 Moreover, I think that socioeconomic background plays a much more important role than gender or race in disparities in education and opportunity.